biz9framework/biz9-core/README.md

         type: object;
     table_name: The name of the database table;
         type: string;
-    data_item_list: The list of data items to be removed from database.
+    data_item_list: The list of data items to be removed from the database.
         type: list {tbl_id:'123',data_type:table_name};
 Return:
     error: error message;